jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 - delete_comment is the operation name.
 Lines describing the operation of *delete a comment* has just 2 fields (separated by spaces): the operation name, and the id the of comment which is being deleted.
 - Ugw2rL586Lv-OZNS6E94AaABAF is the id of the comment which is now being deleted.

 **Definition of deleting a comment**:  in this assignment, the definition of "deleting a comment" means delete this current comment, as well as all its descendants.
-For example, if A is a comment, B is a reply to A, C is a reply to B, D is also a reply to B, E is a reply to D, F is a reply to E, then the operation of "deleting A" means deleting A, B, C, D, E, and F, i.e., deleting A, and all of its descendant.
+For example, if A is a comment, B is a reply to A, C is a reply to B, D is also a reply to B, E is a reply to D, F is a reply to E, then the operation of "deleting A" means deleting A, B, C, D, E, and F, i.e., deleting A, and all of its descendants.

 The following three pictures from youtube demonstrate the visual effect of this delete process.